getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

 Now, that's going to look strange and it's not likely going to match the recommendations by most other ES6 literature.
-But I have a reason for my madness.
+But I have reasons for my madness.

 There's another proposed form of the `let` declaration called the `let`-block, which looks like: